Aston13/SWIM/README.md

 development techniques to improve the design of the program.

 Some aims included, but were not limited to:
-* Extend the program as per the specification (SWIM Specification.doc).
+* Extend the program as per the [specification](https://github.com/Aston13/SWIM/blob/master/SWIM%20Specification.doc).
 * Minimise code duplication and be modularised so that components have low coupling and high cohesion.
 * Use inheritance, abstract classes and interfaces, as appropriate.
 * Be reusable and easy to maintain.